Personal Injury Law in Delaware

 Once you determine that you wish to proceed forward with a personal injury action in Delaware

-First, you should consult with your attorney, gather the proof of negligence, your demands, and notify the party at fault.
-Then if you cannot reach a settlement, you can take your claim to the Court of Common Pleas for any amount under $75,000.
-Otherwise, your case will be filed with the Delaware Superior Court.
+To start, consult with your attorney to gather evidence of negligence, outline your demands, and notify the at-fault party.
+If you are unable to settle, you can file your claim in the Court of Common Pleas for cases involving amounts under $75,000.
+For higher claims, your case will be filed with the Delaware Superior Court.

 Delaware Personal Injury Settlement